 Rule of table tennis: Two color rule

 Then in 1986, the ITTF rule states that:

 “one side of the racket must be bright red and the other side must be black”.

 This rule is applied to counter the “twiddle rubber” trick of a long pimple, and anti-spin player (especially to counter the Chinese players during the World Championship).

-Which side of ping pong paddle is forehand?
+Which side of the ping pong paddle is forehand?

 Well, you can choose either the black rubber or the red rubber as your forehand rubber.
-There are no official paddle regulations that forbidden you to choose the racket color.
+There are no official paddle regulations that forbid you to choose the racket color.

 However, if you use Chinese tacky rubber, I recommend you the black rubber on your forehand.
 Because:

 - Tacky on black rubber last longer (crucial for Chinese rubber)